nla/outbackcdx/README.md

       -k url realm clientid Use a Keycloak server for authorization -p port               Local port to listen on
-      -t count              Number of web server threads -v                    Verbose logging
+      -t count              Number of web server threads -u                    Use Undertow as the HTTP server instead of NanoHTTPD -v                    Verbose logging

 The server supports multiple named indexes as subdirectories.
 Currently indexes